U R the Best Thing: 1994 version

-In 1994, Scottish Dundee Courier picked "U R the Best Thing" as a "standout" track from the album.
+In 1994, Scottish Dundee Courier named 'U R the Best Thing' a "standout" track from the album.
+Ian Gittens from Melody Maker stated, "D:Ream are the best E-shaped pop band to emerge from the dance explosion to date."
 A reviewer from Music & Media wrote, "Yep, it's them again with their umpteenth rerelease.
 Remixed by Paul Oakenfold and Steve Osborne, it's another step up the stairs to stardom for the pop dance duo."
 The magazine's Maria Jimenez constated that the track's "longevity is assisted by this wide spectrum of new remixes".
-Alan Jones from Music Week rated the remix four out of five, calling it "a bankable follow up" to their number one hit, "Things Can Only Get Better".
+Alan Jones from Music Week rated the remix four out of five, naming it Pick of the Week and "a bankable follow up" to their number one hit, 'Things Can Only Get Better'.
 John Kilgo from The Network Forty commented, "Looking for a flavorful uptempo dance track?
 Look no further than this techno jammer that has scored the #1 position on the dance charts."
+Paul Moody from NME commented, "Peter Cunnah has come up with something here that will assail you in supermarkets, unnerve you when it bursts from car stereos and scare the charts rigid.
+Love it from the off and your life will be a whole lot easier."

-In an retrospective review, Pop Rescue noted the "big" vocals from D’Borah Asher and the house piano, adding that "this song does feel somewhat more mellow though, giving Peter plenty of space to show off his vocals in the verse."
-Tim Jeffery from the RM Dance Update said, "These new Perfecto mixes keep the attractive flute part while adding strings and a disti [sic] piano sound to make the song an anthem once again.
+Tim Jeffery from the Record Mirror Dance Update said, "These new Perfecto mixes keep the attractive flute part while adding strings and a disti [sic] piano sound to make the song an anthem once again.
 Stylish, commercial and probably a hit second time around."
-Another editor, James Hamilton, deemed it a "attractive huskily crooned throbbing 122.9bpm" Perfecto remix.
+Another Record Mirror editor, James Hamilton, named it an "attractive huskily crooned throbbing 122.9bpm" Perfecto remix.
 Adam Higginbotham from Select described it as a "perfect feelgood pop-dance record" and felt it "left no one in any doubt about where they were coming from."
 Pete Stanton from Smash Hits gave it four out of five, writing, "It's as good now as it was then with its anthem-like chorus and plinkety pianos.
-This is even better than "Things Can Only Get Better"."
-Darren Ressler from Vibe viewed it as a "buoyant" smash.
+This is even better than 'Things Can Only Get Better'."
+Darren Ressler from Vibe named it a "buoyant" smash.